 9056 Haley Center

-Donald R. Wehrs, Professor, received his PhD from the University of Virginia.
-He specializes in novel genre and history, eighteenth-century studies, postcolonial studies, and comparative literature and has published articles in MLN, SEL and ELH.
-He is currently working on the relationship between ethics, cognitive science, and literary history.
+Donald R. Wehrs, Hargis Professor of English Literature, received his Ph.D. from the University of Virginia.
+He specializes in novel genre and history, British eighteenth-century studies, literary theory, postcolonial studies, and comparative literature.
+He is author of three books on twentieth-century African fiction, editor or co-editor of four collections on literary theory and criticism, and has published in Poetics Today, Modern Philology, Literature & Theology, New Literary History, MLN, SEL, and ELH.
+He is currently at work on projects connecting ethics, literary history, and neurocognitive studies.

 Honors Professor of the Year, 2007-2008